E-commerce

 Internal documentation

-Maintaining a register of enabled features and their business owner makes audits and hiring easier: a newcomer understands why a given module exists.
+Keeping a record of activated features and their business owner makes audits and hiring easier: a new hire understands why a given module exists.

 User testing

-Observing real customers go through search and checkout reveals gaps between product intent and actual usability.
+Observing real customers browse search and checkout reveals gaps between product intent and actual usability.

-The visible core remains the catalog: categories, lists, detailed product pages with media, attributes (size, color), availability, and pricing.
-Search and filters become critical once you have a few dozen references.
+The visible core remains the catalog: categories, lists, detailed product pages with media, attributes (size, color), availability, and price.
+Search and filters become critical once you have just a few dozen items.

-SKUs, barcodes, stock by variant: modeling determines what comes next (targeted promotions, warehouse sync).
+SKU, barcodes, stock by variant: modeling determines what follows (targeted promotions, warehouse synchronization).
 To go further: e-commerce product catalog.

 Rich content

-Reviews, Q&A, buying guides: all blocks that increase conversion but require moderation and updates.
+Reviews, Q&A, buying guides: all blocks that increase conversion but require moderation and updating.

 Tags, internal linking, pagination: listing features influence discoverability: see e-commerce SEO.